tarunchopra1012/rest-api/notes.md

 Request scope: Specific situations, such as request tracking, require a request-based lifetime.
 One example is request tracking in a distributed microservices environment.
 Let’s say we need to log request headers, time stamps, and other request-specific details for an API with a microservices architecture.
 With request scope, we can create a new instance for each request, allowing each microservice to log request-specific details and context, making it easier to correlate and trace the path of a request as it moves from one microservice to another.

 Transient scope: This can be beneficial when we need independent instances with their state for different parts of the application.
 For example, consider LoggerService, which contains a consumer-specific prefix.
 To maintain individual prefixes for each consumer, we utilize the transient scope, ensuring that a new LoggerService instance is generated for each consumer.
 Consequently, the prefix property remains distinct and isn’t overridden.

+## NestJS architecture#
+NestJS uses a modular architecture that enables developers to generate reusable code and organize individual modules for specific concerns.
+Here are some building blocks in NestJS:

+# Modules:
+A module is a class mark with the @Module() decorator.
+It serves as a container for related controllers, providers, and other related codes.
+NestJS provides a powerful module system that allows developers to create reusable modules and organize their code.

+# Controllers:
+A controller is responsible for handling incoming requests and returning responses to the client.
+It is a TypeScript class annotated with the @Controller() decorator.
+Controllers are used to define routes and endpoint handlers for the application.

+# Services:
+In NestJS, a service is a TypeScript class annotated with the @Injectable() decorator.
+It is responsible for handling business logic, performing data operations, and providing functionality to other parts of the application through the NestJS dependency injection system.

+# Pipes:
+Pipes can be applied to individual route handlers, controllers, or the entire application to transform input data before it is processed by a controller, making them useful for tasks such as validation and transformation.

+# Guards:
+A guard is a class mark with the @Injectable() decorator and implements the CanActivate interface.
+NestJS applications use it to control access to endpoints by performing tasks such as authentication, authorization, and rate limiting.

+# Middleware:
+Middleware functions access the request, response, and the next middleware in the stack.
+Middleware functions execute code, modify the request and response objects, end the request-response cycle, or call the next middleware in the stack.

+# Interceptors:
+NestJS uses interceptors as classes that intercept incoming HTTP requests and outgoing HTTP responses.
+Interceptors handle logging, error handling, caching, or response transformation.